 ➤ Then press F5 to run the program.
 Excel will create a combined dataset.

 Please remember that this VBA code will combine all the sheets available in your workbook.
 So you must have only those worksheets whose data you are going to combine.

-4. Applying VLOOKUP Function to Combine Data from Multiple Sheets
+4. Inserting Excel VLOOKUP Function to Combine Data from Multiple Sheets

 Suppose, I have a worksheet named “Names” where I have the names of some students and another one named “Marks”.
 To create a proper Result sheet, I need to combine them.
 I will do that using the VLOOKUP function.